Back to Top

 As Bastrop County grows, we need to ensure we are continuously upgrading our roads, bridges, and buildings while also building more sustainable infrastructure to accommodate the growth of our population.

-Many areas of Bastrop County, especially in rural parts of precinct one, struggle with adequate food supply access, such as grocery stores or markets, adequate broadband internet for work from home jobs or children's school work, and other recreational or physical activity spaces.
+Many areas of Bastrop County, especially in rural parts of precinct one, struggle with inadequate food supply access, such as grocery stores or markets, inadequate broadband internet for work from home jobs or children's school work, and other recreational or physical activity spaces.
 Some residents live as far as 20 miles from the nearest accommodations and without adequate transportation it can be a burden to many including our senior residents.
 We need to plan more proactively for growth and develop a better network of these essential spaces in order for our county residents to thrive both now and in the future.

 Pol.
 Adv.
 Paid for by Joseph for Bastrop County